Division I women's volleyball became an NCAA-sanctioned sport in 1981. But some of the game's fiercest rivalries began long before that year.

 Penn State and Pittsburgh first met in women's volleyball on Oct.
 29, 1977.
 The Panthers won 2-0 in straight sets, and would win the next seven meetings until Penn State got its first victory of the series (3-0) on Nov.
 12, 1979.

 The Nittany Lions now lead the all-time series 33-18, and had won 16 straight over the Panthers until Sept.
-20 of this season.
+20, 2019.
 Pittsburgh upset Penn State 3-0 to secure its first win over the in-state rival since Nov.
 8, 1987.

 VOLLEYBALL RANKINGS: Check out the latest AVCA Coaches Poll right here